gundermanc/vs-go/README.md

 - Install VS for Mac 8.2 Preview
 - Install Go SDK
 - Install XCode/Apple developer tools (needed for gcc).

+### Debugging
+- C# code is best debugged from Visual Studio.
+- It's recommended that you debug Go Code by:
+  - Open the root of the repo in VS Code as a folder view
+  - Install the Go Extension for VS Code
+  - Test changes using the debugger in VS Code against the 'testapp.go' file.
+- Native Go interop layer can only be debugged via GCC, so it's recommended that you minimize additions to this layer.

 Contributions and discussion are absolutely welcome :)